by Antonio Caperna

-Paper presented at UIA working programme “Spiritual Places”, July 6th, 2007,
+Presented at UIA working program “Spiritual Places”, July 6th, 2007

 This paper start from two assumption: